 Conditions are good to dive in Sharm El Sheikh all year round.
 Water temperatures peak during July to September at 27-28°C, then they gradually decrease to 22°C by February; this might dictate when you plan to visit this part of the Red Sea.
 October and November are the busiest times for scuba diving in the Sinai Peninsula with December and January being the quietest.

-Why not combine your Sharm El Sheikh diving holiday with a tour to discover the historical sights of Egypt?
-You can take an overland tour of Cairo to visit the pyramids, Sphinx and the national museums, or a Nile cruise through the Valley of the Kings: Egypt antiquity tours.
+Why not combine your Sharm El Sheikh diving vacation with a tour to discover the historical sights of Egypt?
+You can take an overland tour of Cairo to visit the pyramids, Sphinx and the national museums, or a Nile cruise through the Valley of the Kings:

 A fun-filled activity away from the water is go-kart racing.
 Its claim to fame is that it was once visited by Michael Schumacher during a promotional tour.
 It's located near the airport and consists of a 4-circuit raceway, including a children's track.
 Night driving is also offered and gives you a chance to avoid the blazing desert sun.